Hawke922/movie-app/README.md

 ## Scripts
 `npm run dev` : Starts a development server
 `npm run build` : Generates a set of static files for deployment
-`npm run preview` : Compiles and serves source code and assets, and provides a live preview of the application
+`npm run preview` : Compiles and serves source code and assets from `dist` folder, and provides a live preview of the application

 ## Code Splitting
 The application has been split into 3 standalone chunks (Home, MovieDetail, Favourites) with react lazy and suspense.